Mike Papantonio

 James Michael Papantonio (born October 24, 1953) is an American torts lawyer, television presenter, radio talk show host and writer.
 He has been inducted into the Trial Lawyer Hall of Fame.

 As a trial lawyer, Papantonio co-hosts Ring of Fire, a nationally syndicated progressive weekly radio program, with Farron Cousins, where he is referenced as America's Lawyer.
 In December 2016, Papantonio began hosting a program on YouTube called America's Lawyer.

-Education
+Early life and education

+Papantonio was born on October 24, 1953 in New York City.

-Papantonio graduated from DeSoto County High School, Arcadia, Florida.
+He graduated from DeSoto County High School, Arcadia, Florida.
 He subsequently graduated from the University of Florida with a degree in advertising, and received his J.D. from Cumberland School of Law.
 He was admitted to The Florida Bar in 1982 and the bar of the United States District Court for the Middle District of Florida in 1983.

 Law career

 Papantonio is a senior partner in the Pensacola, Florida-based Levin Papantonio Law Firm, a mass torts firm.
 Within the lawyer community, Mike Papantonio is known for his work in mass torts, product liability, personal injury, and wrongful death cases, and has returned numerous verdicts of multi-million dollar damages.

 He has been listed in Best Lawyers in America since 1999, and has written several books, including the legal thriller Law and Disorder; Resurrecting Aesop: Fables Lawyers Should Remember; Clarence Darrow, the Journeyman; and In Search of Atticus Finch, A Motivational Book for Lawyers, as well as Defenses You Can Count on in an Asbestosis Case and How to Prove a Sick Building Case.
 He also co-authored Closing Arguments-The Last Battle with Fred Levin.

 In 2004, Papantonio helped launch a nationwide organization called Mass Torts Made Perfect, an organization for injury attorneys.